fooltowise/NeroNotes/Nero's Notes/Addtech, Addlife, & Nordic Value-added Distribution.md

 Yes; they have a very broad industrial experience.
 Tom Hedelius was the general manager of one of the biggest banks in Sweden, Handelsbanken.
 They have a long trajectory of expertise, when it comes to business and industrial development.

-### How do you compare the life sciences division at Addtech, which is now Addlife, to competitors in the Nordics?
+### How do you compare the life sciences division at Addtech, which is now [[Addlife]], to competitors in the Nordics?

 First of all, if you take the Nordics, you take Scandinavia and you add Finland, and suddenly it becomes the Nordics.
 In Norway, Sweden and Denmark, we speak Scandinavian and Finnish is a very different language; that’s why we called it Nordics, when we include Finnish.
 There is also a tendency to also include the Baltic countries because, historically, they seem to belong more to the Nordic culture, when it comes to values.
 Very often, they care more about the references that you have in the Nordics.
 For example, when you are speaking with key opinion leaders or when you are talking about having references in the hospitals, they care more about the Nordics than, for example, look at what they have in Poland or Russia and so on.
 It’s very natural that when we say the Nordics, we also include the Baltics, so three more countries.
 Of course, Iceland as well, but it was always quite given that it is also included in the Nordics.